runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aelfae.md

 direbeasts.
 Tribes include Deer, Cougar, Bear, and Wolf.
 The Queen of Ravens makes her home in the territory of the Deep Fae.

-High fae
+## High fae
-High fae are incredibly powerful fae capable of taking any number of forms at will.
+High fae are incredibly powerful shapeshifters capable of taking any number of forms at will.
 High fae are effectively immortal due to their shapeshifting magic, and generally have no 'true' form, although often have a preferred form.
 High fae are quite rare, and most are from the